Advantage of flexible catalysis for entanglement and quantum thermodynamics: Abstract

 \section{Abstract}

 Understanding the fundamental limits of state convertibility is crucial for establishing the boundaries of quantum information processing and thermodynamic efficiency.
 While auxiliary systems, catalysts, can facilitate otherwise impossible transformations, standard catalysis rigidly requires the auxiliary system to return to its exact initial state.
 In this work, we investigate the power of flexible catalysis, where the catalyst evolves through a cycle of states, restoring its initial configuration only after a finite number of steps.
 Focusing on the regime of fixed, finite dimensions, we analyze the capabilities of flexible catalysis within the resource theories of entanglement and quantum thermodynamics.
-In the context of entanglement, we derive conditions limiting flexible catalysts and demonstrate that they offer a strict advantage in the success probability of stochastic local operations and classical communication.
-Conversely, in quantum thermodynamics, we prove that flexible catalysis strictly outperforms standard catalysis even in deterministic settings.
-We provide an example identifying state transformations that are impossible with any standard catalyst of fixed dimension and Hamiltonian but become achievable via a flexible cycle.
+In the context of entanglement, we derive conditions limiting flexible catalysts, yet show that flexible catalysis can be strictly more powerful than same-dimensional standard catalysis: it enables deterministic transformations achievable by no standard catalyst of the same dimension, and it strictly increases the success probability of stochastic local operations and classical communication.
+A similar deterministic advantage arises in quantum thermodynamics, where flexible catalysis enables state transformations that are impossible with any standard catalyst of fixed dimension and Hamiltonian but become achievable via flexible catalysis.

 \textit{Introduction}--- The study of state transformations lies at the heart of quantum information theory and statistical mechanics.
 Determining which transformations are physically allowed under restricted operations is crucial for establishing the fundamental limits of quantum protocols.
 Prominent examples include transitions between pure bipartite entangled states via local operations and classical communication (LOCC) ~\cite{Nielsen_1999,RevModPhys.81.865,Chitambar_2014}, and the thermodynamic conversion of energy-incoherent states via thermal operations (TO)~\cite{Janzing2000,Horodecki_2013,PhysRevX.5.021001,Brandao_2015,PRXQuantum.3.040323} and Gibbs-preserving operations (GPO)~\cite{Faist_2015}.
 The fundamental limits of these transitions are mathematically characterized by majorization~\cite{Nielsen_1999} and thermomajorization~\cite{Horodecki_2013}, respectively.
 However, both criteria strictly limit the set of achievable transformations.